SDS37/fetch-extern-json/README.md

 # fetch-extern-json

-Example in javascript vanilla that fetches an extern json
+Example in javascript vanilla that fetches external json data